 4 Minute Read

 Maybe your picture of regret looks a little different.
 It may be that closet of high-end clothes you rarely wear or the 75-inch Ultra HD 4K TV in the family room.
 Everybody has regrets, especially when it comes to finances.
 But not everybody deals with regret in the right way.
-You could let that mistake weigh you down and keep you from moving forward, or you could deal with it and move on.
-Here are a few suggestions to help.
+You could let that mistake weigh you down or you could learn from it and move on.
+Here are a few ways to deal with those mistakes:

 Local experts you can trust.Find an ELP